Mozilla Data Collective Privacy Notice

 In order to provide the MDC Datasets, we also rely on Mozilla’s Common Voice datasets and other data we receive from contributors.
 This data includes voice recordings and voluntarily-provided demographic data (such as information that was voluntarily tagged to the recordings, including accent, age, and gender).
 This dataset is released without any associated personal information or personal data, i.e., the released audio segments are not reasonably linkable by a listener to any individual or device.

 Additionally, as part of providing the MDC Datasets, we work with data providers to host and/or make available their datasets on our Services, which may include without limitation, voice recordings, audio and text data, images, documents, and other information that may relate to individuals.
 As noted above, we act as a vendor to the provider of these.
+Depending on the dataset, MDC’s role may vary.
+In some cases, MDC acts solely as a service provider or processor on behalf of a dataset contributor.
+In other cases, including where MDC commissions or directs the creation of datasets, MDC may act as a controller and determine how such data is processed.

 We may also receive information from entities, including our service providers, affiliates, and partners such as analytics technology, payment processors, and publicly available sources, such as social media websites.